pypa/packaging.python.org/source/tutorial.rst

 Installing the Tools
 ====================

-For Installation or Packaging, you'll minimally want :ref:`pip` and :ref:`setuptools`, and in most cases, :ref:`virtualenv` (unless you're using `pyvenv`_).
+To install packages, you'll minimally want :ref:`pip` and :ref:`setuptools`, and in most cases, :ref:`virtualenv` (unless you're using `pyvenv`_).

-Additionally, for building wheels, you'll need :ref:`wheel`, and for uploading to :term:`PyPI <Python Package Index (PyPI)>`, you'll need :ref:`twine`.

 We recommend the following installation sequence: